Postpartum OCD: What Is Pregnancy-Related Obsessive-Compulsive Disorder?

 The symptoms of postpartum OCD have certain similarities to and key differences from OCD in the general population.

 Like OCD, postpartum OCD is characterized by obsessions like intrusive thoughts, impulses, or ideas, repetitive or ritualistic compulsions, or both.
 However, in postpartum OCD, the focus of the obsessions is often the infant—specifically, infant harm.
-A parent’s obsessive thoughts and fears can be graphic, violent, and extremely stressful and frightening.
+A parent’s obsessive thoughts and fears can be graphic, violent, extremely stressful, and frightening.
 They can cause acute distress in the parent, who may be reluctant to share these thoughts with anyone—including healthcare providers.

 Compulsions in the postpartum period are most likely to involve contamination prevention, like cleaning, or checking rituals, like repeatedly checking the baby monitor while the infant is asleep.
 If the obsessions are extreme, compulsions may center on avoidance.
 For example, if someone experiences intrusive images of harming the baby by dropping them out of a window, they may avoid being next to a window.
 While most compulsions do not cause harm to the child, they can in extreme cases, like if the parent cleans the infant too vigorously or neglects the infant as a way of avoidance.